A festival for Writers and Readers

 Writers at the Woolshed is a festival and aims to bring writers and readers together to experience an ecological cattle farm on the Southwest Slopes of Southern NSW.
 There they will be inspired by the Murray Valley Landscape and ecosystems working on Bibbaringa while enjoying presentations by authors whose books are known around the world.

-From 9:30am on Saturday 13th March 2021, writers including Kim Mahood, Patti Miller, Karen Viggers, Amanda Webster and Richard Anderson will be in conversation with Margaret Hickey to talk about their latest book including how each author draws from the landscape in their writing.
-Additionally, emerging writers Lynette Ainsworth, Teresa Benetos and Michelle Tom will be in a panel conversation with Amanda Webster talking about how they came to writing.
+From 9:30am on Saturday 13th March 2021, writers including Kim Mahood, Patti Miller, Karen Viggers, Margaret Hickey and Richard Anderson will be in conversation to talk about their latest book including how each author draws from the landscape in their writing.
+Additionally, emerging writers Lynette Ainsworth, Teresa Benetos and Michelle Tom will be in a panel conversation talking about how they came to writing.
 At the end of each conversation the audience will have the opportunity to ask questions and the authors will be available for book signings.
 The day will conclude at 4:30pm.

 Following Writers in Conversation, from 6:00pm diners will have the opportunity to sample local produce while being entertained by our guest speaker, writer and photographer, Alison Pouliot as she takes us on a journey deep into the world of Fungi.